lonelydevil/Mirror-Encryptor/README.md

 Also, choose you generated key wisely, encrypt command shows the percentage similarity for EACH PART, after that, shows the similarity between two files.
 <br />
 <br />
-DO NOT use the key your encrypted file:
+DO NOT use the key if your encrypted file:
 <br />
 <br />
 1. has similarity more than 5% from the original file.
 <br />
 <br />
 2. the first part and the last part has similarity more than 1%.
-Because it might leak basic imformation.
+Because it might leak basic information.
 <br />
 <br />
 3. any of the part has similarity more than 30%.
-This will makes hacking process easier.
+This could make hacking process easier.
 <br />
 <br />
 <br />